erikpukinskis/bump-n-pub/README.md

     - Commits that change
 5. [--github only] copies your auth token into an .npmrc
 6. Confirms the version is correct before publishing
+7. Temporarily removes the `devDependencies` from your package.json so package consumers don't need to install them
-7. Runs npm publish
+8. Runs npm publish
-8. Tags your release as @latest or @next appropriately
+9. Tags your release as @latest or @next appropriately
-9. Runs git push
+10. Runs git push
-10. Pushes the new tag
+11. Pushes the new tag

+If any of that fails, it tries to clean up gracefully.